 DP&L Foundation Signature Grants

-A new addition for 2013 is the DP&L Foundation Signature Grant.
-A Signature Grant is the opportunity to ask for a grant to support a larger project which may include, but is not limited to capital projects.
-Signature grants are aimed at special projects (such as a new or innovative program) and long-time partners in DP&L's community efforts.
+The DP&L Foundation introduced Signature Grants in 2013 to provide nonprofit organizations the opportunity to request funding for larger projects, including but not limited to capital projects.
+Signature Grants are aimed at special projects (such as a new or innovative program) and long-time partners in DP&L's community efforts.
 Our commitment for a Signature Grant is for a one-year period.
 Requests for multi-year grants will be reviewed annually.
-There will be at least two signature grants given each year, one at the $100,000+ level and one at the $50,000+ level.
+There will be at least two Signature Grants given each year, one at the $100,000+ level and one at the $50,000+ level.
 Additional information may be requested as background for these grant requests.

-- American Red Cross Dayton Area – $60,000 to support disaster relief services in the Dayton, Northern Miami Valley, Clinton County and Mason County Kentucky areas.
+- American Red Cross Dayton Area – Three grants totaling $210,000 to support disaster relief services in the Dayton, Northern Miami Valley and Clinton County.

-- Dayton Children’s Hospital – $50,000 to fund programs to provide car seats and bike helmets to the community and mobile sanitation stations for the safety of hospital staffers and patients.
+- Dayton Children’s Hospital – Two $100,000 contributions to the Reaching New Heights capital campaign to build a new patient care tower that will transform care for critically ill infants, children and teens.
+In addition to a $50,000 grant to fund programs to provide car seats and bike helmets to the community and mobile sanitation stations for the safety of hospital staffers and patients.

-- Habitat for Humanity – $50,000 to help fund new building renovations and increase annual home construction.
+- Habitat for Humanity – $50,000 to help fund new building renovations, ReStore expansion and increase annual home construction.

-- K-12 Gallery for Young People – a $120,000 grant to fund a new building renovation and to support youth educational programs.
+- K-12 Gallery for Young People – $120,000 grant to fund new building renovations and to support youth educational programs.

 The Dayton Power & Light Company was founded in 1911 and supplies electricity to more than 515,000 customers in central and southwest Ohio.
 DP&L and its employees have a long tradition of community support.
 DP&L employees volunteer their time, talents and treasure by serving on non-profit boards, volunteering at local non-profit agencies and contributing personal funds to local charities.